 Paper trading is like a simulation: you can act as if you’re trading, but there’s no money on the line to be lost or gained.

-So why would you start paper trading when you could start making money?
-Learn more about how to use paper trading to improve your investing performance.
+So why would you start trading on a demo when you could start making money?
+Learn more about how to use this strategy to improve your trading performance.

 A demo account for paper trading online allows you to mark your predictions and get regular updates on how they’re doing with educational, online resources at your disposal.